aknavj/aknavj.github.io/_posts/2026-03-31-NOD-Engine-Architecture-Deep-Dive.md

   +-- ~tSequence()                           (reverse order)
 ```

-Debug before memory.
-Memory before files.
-Files before input.
-Each layer can only call into the layers below it.
+The ordering is strict — debug output before memory, memory before files, files before input — because each layer can only call into the layers below it.
 After the foundation, the renderer comes up — `renderModel_Startup()` creates its hashtable for model lookup, `renderKeyframe_Startup()` does the same for animations, and `rlMain_Open()` initializes the Direct3D 8 device at a base resolution of 640×480.
 Then the game layer: voices, templates, the entity factory, and the AI class registry.
 Finally, the script system with its 256-timer pool for mission logic.

 **The main loop is a state machine wrapping a fixed pipeline.** `tSequence::MainLoop()` drives a game state machine — `IDLE` through `MAIN_MENU`, `START_SINGLE_PLAYER`, `PLAY_CUTSCENE`, `CHANGE_LEVEL`, and `QUIT_GAME`.
 Within the play state, every frame runs the same fixed sequence — read input, step the simulation (physics, combat, AI), draw the world through the portal system, update audio, update the HUD, flip the backbuffer.
-No job system, no parallel dispatch.
-A straight pipeline on a single thread.
+There is no job system and no parallel dispatch; the whole game is a straight pipeline on a single thread.

 **Shutdown is the exact reverse.** `~tSequence()` tears down scripts first, then game systems, the renderer, and finally the foundation — last in, first out.
 The engine is fully deterministic from boot to exit.
 If something leaks, `stdMemory` tells you exactly which allocation survived and who made it.